avrilcoghlan/LittleBookofRBioinformatics/src/chapter5.rst

 by Cristianini and Hahn (Cambridge University Press;
 `www.computational-genomics.net/book/ <http://www.computational-genomics.net/book/>`_).

+Another more in-depth (but very accesssible) book on phylogenetics is *Molecular Evolution: A Phylogenetic Approach* by Roderic DM Page and Edward C Holmes.

 For more in-depth information and more examples on using the SeqinR package for sequence analysis, look at the SeqinR documentation, `http://pbil.univ-lyon1.fr/software/seqinr/doc.php?lang=eng <http://pbil.univ-lyon1.fr/software/seqinr/doc.php?lang=eng>`_.